Amelia-Marie Altstadt, Ph.D. Candidate, M.A

 Woo!

-Amelia-Marie K. Altstadt is a PhD Student in Disability Studies at the University of Illinois, Chicago, and a Pipeline to An Inclusive Faculty Fellow originally from San Diego, California (Kumeyaay land).
+Amelia-Marie K. Altstadt is a PhD Candidate in Disability Studies at the University of Illinois, Chicago, and a Pipeline to an Inclusive Faculty Fellow originally from San Diego, California (Kumeyaay land).
 Amelia-Marie is pursuing their degree under Dr. Carrie Sandahl in the Department of Disability and Human Development.
-She is the Coordinator for the Coalition for Autistic and Neurodivergent Students (CANS) and supports multiple projects with Bodies of Work at UIC.
-Their work focuses on disability culture and the arts, higher education, theatre, and playwriting.
-They were the Association of College Personnel Administrators (ACPA) Coalition for Disability’s recipient of the Disability Leadership Award in 2022.
+She supports multiple projects with Bodies of Work at UIC.
+Their work focuses on disability culture and the arts, performance studies, media analysis of theatrical works, and playwriting.

 Headshot of a smiling, heart-shaped faced brunette with loose curls.
 Wearing a black shirt and dark blue-green blazer.

-Image alt text: Headshot of a smiling, heart-shaped faced brunette with loose curls.
+Image description: Headshot of a smiling, heart-shaped faced brunette with loose curls.
 Wearing a black shirt and dark blue-green blazer.

 Contact Amelia-Marie